 If a natural disaster occurs, follow the advice of local authorities.

 Uganda Wildlife Authority for information about the latest security advice and arrangements and information on park fees.
-You should only use reputable and professional guides or tour operators and closely follow park regulations and warden's advice.
+Only use reputable and professional guides or tour operators and closely follow park regulations and warden's advice.